vincent-queimado/express-prisma-ts-boilerplate/readme.md

 </div>

 <p align="center">
-  <span>A starter project written in TypeScript for quickly building Express RESTful APIs using ORM, loggers, validator and more.</span></br>
+  <span>A starter project written in TypeScript for quickly building Express RESTful APIs using ORM, loggers, schema validator, authentication, unit test coverage, and much more..</span></br>
   <sub>Made with ❤️ by <a href="https://github.com/vincent-queimado">Vincent Jean</a></sub>
 </p>